Rokiis1/roadmap/miscellenous/1_level/1_database.md

 In the asynchronous version, `async` with `AsyncSessionLocal()` ensures that the session is properly opened and automatically closed once the block finishes execution.
 This prevents connection leaks and guarantees that resources are released correctly.

-The `async` with `db.begin()` block manages the transaction context.
+`async` with `db.begin()` block manages the transaction context.
 When the block completes successfully, the transaction is committed automatically.
-If an exception occurs inside the block, the transaction is rolled back.

-The `await` keyword is required when executing database operations because the `async` engine performs **non-blocking I/O**.
+If an exception occurs inside the block, the transaction is rolled back so `await` keyword is required when executing database operations because the `async` engine performs **non-blocking I/O**.
 Without `await`, the coroutine would not execute.

 The `select()` function is used instead of `db.query()` because asynchronous SQLAlchemy follows the newer **2.x style** query pattern.
-The `result.scalars().all()` call extracts ORM objects from the returned result set.
+The `result.scalars().all()` call extracts ORM objects from the returned result set and then script is executed normally using Python.

-The script is executed normally using Python.
-The `asyncio.run(main())` call creates an event loop and runs the asynchronous function.
+`asyncio.run(main())` call creates an event loop and runs the asynchronous function.
 Without this call, the async function would not execute because asynchronous functions must run inside an event loop.

 Just like the synchronous session, the async session maintains its own transaction state and must be properly managed.